TILE - Cutter by hand

 3) Lower the arm until the scorer touches the pencil line at the front.
 Push it forwards and downwards across the tile indenting a line.
 Lift up the arm and pull it back.

-4) Then the handle that is attached to the U is pushed forwards this moves this moves the U down and the pressure point under the tile up and with the force of the two the tile is divided in half.
+4) Push the handle that is attached to the U forwards this moves the U down and the pressure point under the tile up and with the force of the two the tile is divided in half.

 The edges that have been cut are rough and have to be filed.
 If you are only dealing with a few, lay out a piece of strong sandpaper on a flat surface and rub the rough edges of the tile over it two or three times, also file and round off the corner of the upper cut edges.